wallacev/AnonIB-3D/README.md

 [LazerDB](https://github.com/Greg0/Lazer-Database)

 ## Installation
-**1/ Drag and drop the content at the /ready2use at the root of your server.**
+**1/ Drag and drop the content at the _/ready2use/_ at the root of your server.**
 If you want to add AnonIB 3D to a subfolder, you will need to recompile the Angular project using this build command:
 ```bash
 ng build --prod --base-href=/path-to-subfolder/
 ```

-And also modifying the .htaccess
+Add this .htaccess, modify _path-to-sub-folder_, and place it at the root of your sub-folder.
 ```bash
     RewriteEngine on
     RewriteCond %{REQUEST_FILENAME} -s [OR]